forever9teen/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Write a function that prints a string in uppercase followed by a new line.
+Write a function that prints the last digit of a number.

-Prototype: def uppercase(str):
+Prototype: def print_last_digit(number):

-You can only use no more than 2 print functions with string format

-You can only use one loop in your code
+Returns the value of the last digit

 You are not allowed to import any module

-You are not allowed to use str.upper() and str.isupper()

-Tips: ord()

 You don’t need to understand __import__